 Identification/Detection: select if testing is being requested for the identification or detection of an unknown or suspected microorganism(s) or the antibody response.

 Submitter Lab Findings: list all appropriate laboratory examination findings, including the method used to obtain results.

-Suspect Organism/Agent (either side): please select the Wadsworth program(s) in which testing is being requested.
+Test Request by Program (suspect organism/agent): select the program(s) in which testing is being requested.
 Check the box to the left of the specific program AND list any suspected

 organism(s)/agent(s) on the line to the right.
 Note: please do not check more than one laboratory unless testing is being requested in more than one program.
 Please refer to the Test

-Relevant Treatment: please provide any relevant treatment details, including dates.
+Relevant Treatments: relevant treatment details, including dates.

 Relevant Immunizations: relevant immunization details, including dates.
 This MAY be important for some test interpretations.

 Symptoms, hospital status and other clinical details: list pregnancy status, diagnosis, maximum temperature and ALL notable symptoms.
 If the patient is hospitalized, please list the hospital with admission dates and ICU status.
 If CSF was collected, provide Glu, Prot, RBC, and WBC values.